Joseph Stilwell: Recall from China

-With the rapid deterioration of the China front after Japanese launched Operation Ichi-Go in 1944, Stilwell saw that as an opportunity to gain full command of all Chinese armed forces.
-Operation Ichi-Go was the largest Japanese offensive of World War II and was designed to "liquidate the China affair" by knocking China out of the war once and for all, It saw half-a-million men and 800 tanks, supplied by 70,000 to 100,000 horses dragging wagons and 12,000 to 15,000 vehicles, committed to an operation that overran huge areas of China.
-Stilwell clashed with Chiang over the question of Guilin, a city that was besieged by the Japanese.
-Chiang wanted Guilin defended to the last men, but Stilwell claimed that Guilin was a lost cause.
+Efforts to counter Operation Ichi-Go were hampered in part by disagreements between Chennault and Stilwell.
+Stilwell also clashed with Chiang over the question of Guilin, a city that was besieged by the Japanese.
+Chiang wanted Guilin defended to the last man, but Stilwell claimed that Guilin was a lost cause.

 In his diary, Stilwell wrote: "What they ought to do is to shoot the G-mo [Chiang] and Ho [General He Yingqin] and the rest of the gang."
-Stilwell ordered the American troops to pull out of Guilin and managed to persuade a reluctant Chiang to accept the loss of Guilin.
+He ordered the American troops to pull out of Guilin and managed to persuade a reluctant Chiang to accept the loss of the city.
 The clash over Guilin was only a prelude to another clash in which Chiang demanded the return of the Y Force from Burma to defend Kunming, the capital of Yunnan Province, which was also being threatened by the Japanese advance.
-After meeting Chiang, Stilwell wrote in his diary that Chiang was a "crazy little bastard with that hickory nut he uses for a head....
+After meeting with Chiang, Stilwell wrote in his diary that Chiang was a "crazy little bastard with that hickory nut he uses for a head....
 Usual cockeyed reasons and idiotic tactical and strategic conceptions.
 He is impossible!"

 Stilwell appealed directly to Roosevelt for help with his dispute with Chiang and so Roosevelt sent Chiang a message: "I have urged time and again in recent months that you take drastic action to resist the disaster which has been moving closer to China and to you.
 Now, when you have not yet placed General Stilwell in command of all forces in China, we are faced with the loss of a critical area... with possible catastrophic consequences."
 Roosevelt ended his ultimatum to Chiang by the threat to end all American aid unless Chiang "at once" placed Stilwell "in unrestricted command of all your forces."